box-builder/box/docs/verbs.md

 ## workdir

-workdir sets the WorkingDir in the docker environment.
+workdir sets the working directory in the docker environment.
 It sets this throughout the image creation; all run/copy statements will respect this value.
 If you wish to break out or work within it further, look at the `inside` call.

+The workdir, if left empty by either the parent in `from` or from no interaction from the plan, is set to `/` to avoid inheriting accidentally from the parent image.

 Example: